ethan0905/Starton_hackathon_2022/README.md

 ## 🦶 Step to use Payconsent

+- Connect your wallet
-- Fill the form
-- Upload the different file
+- Fill the form and upload the different file
-- Enter the amount and pay
-- Them let's start the mission ✔️
+- Then let's start the mission ✔️

 ## 💡 Technological invasion